Building a Better Team

 Here are some strategies to help you improve the speed and quality of your hiring process:

 • Analyze your hiring process by putting each step on a sticky note and displaying them on your office wall.
 Look at where the breakdowns are.
 Then, set strict timelines for each stage of the process.
-For example, you should know precisely how long you will spend reviewing resumes and how much time you will give each candidate to respond to your messages.
+For example, you should know precisely how long you will spend looking over resumes and how much time you will give each candidate to respond to your messages.

 • Have a friend who doesn’t work in your industry read the listing for ideas and suggestions.
 This might be obvious, but it also helps to have your employees double-check the listings before they go live.
-Often they will think of more job duties that you might have missed.
+Often, they will think of more job duties that you might have missed.

 • You must use more than one job board.
 Most rely on only one source, but you must diversify to cast the widest net.